isomerpages/stb-hlb/_application-guidelines/change-of-hotel-name.md

 <p><strong>Copy of the advertisement according to the Notice template in PDF format</strong>.
-The electronic notice ("e-notice") will typically be published on the HLB website within 3 working days from the date in which the e-notice is submitted with complete information to the Board.
+The electronic notice ("e-notice") will typically be published on the HLB website within 3 working days from the date in which the e-notice is submitted with complete information to the Board, for a period of 14 calendar days.
 The step-by-step guide on how to upload the e-notice can be found <a href="/files/resources/guides/submission_of_e_notice_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </li>
 </ul>
 </li>